pratikpalashikar/broadcast/index.md

-# Hello there

-## This party is not just for Microsoft.
-But for some other reason as well.
+# Our home has been blessed, We are expecting a baby and we want to share this joy with you all !!!

+## Gayatri is 3 months pregnant now!

-##  Khushoo and Shilpa were right from the start.
+## Khushoo and Shilpa were right from the start..We really wanted to give surprise BUT!!!
-## Gayatri is 3 months pregnant now.
-And we are happy to share this news with you all.
-## She wanted to convey this messsage early but I wanted to keep her waiting till 3 months completion.

 # Thank you all for your wishes !!!

 ![Aloo Paratha](/aloo.jpeg)